Soullivaneuh/SLLHIsoCodesValidatorBundle/README.md

 ### Download using composer

-Add SLLHIsoCodesValidatorBundle by running the command:

 ``` bash
 $ php composer.phar require sllh/iso-codes-validator-bundle "~1.0"
 ```

-Composer will install the bundle to your project's `vendor/sllh` directory.

 ### Enable the bundle

-Enable the bundle in the kernel:

 ``` php
 <?php